 All applicants are required to fill out an online application with CNCS and, if selected, provide proof of age, social security number, and citizenship.
 All selected candidates are required to complete a federal criminal background check and child abuse clearance before beginning service.

-For more information about the Strong City VISTA Cohort, please contact VISTA Leader Azure Grimes.
+For more information about the Strong City VISTA Cohort, please contact Director of VISTA Programming Lily Ross.